abeer555/Secure-File-Server/README.md

 - The encryption key file (`encryption_key.bin`) is in the correct location
 - OpenSSL is properly installed on your system
 - The file was actually encrypted by this server

+If you see a high number of security alerts in the IDS dashboard:
+- Check for misconfigured clients making repeated requests
+- Look for patterns in the blocked requests
+- Adjust the IDS thresholds if needed for your environment

 ## License